jimburton/sudoku/README.md

 lines.

 **1.2** The `Puzzle` type we have defined allows for more things than Sudoku puzzles.
+Our constraints are that:

-For example, there is nothing in the type definition that says that a puzzle has 9 rows and 9 columns, or that digits need to lie between 1 and 9.
+. each puzzle has 9 rows and 9 columns, and
+. digits lie between 1 and 9.

 Implement a function